How to get to Barranquilla

 Hotel Casa Colonial is a beautiful colonial house, where you can stay for an affordable price.

 Hotel el Prado is a well-known hotel in the El Prado district, which was built in the 1930s and at the time was the first 5-star hotel in Latin America.
 The hotel is located on a spacious fenced-off lot on the busy Carrera 54 and is recognizable by its many palm trees.
+You can read more about this hotel and its history in this article.

 Alto Prado is located north of the city’s historic center.
 This is one of the best and safest neighborhoods in Barranquilla.
 Here you will find shopping centers and the best nightlife in the city, around Washington Park.
 Most of the bars and clubs are located here and there are many restaurants.
-You can store at Jumbos Altos del Prado mall, among others.
+You can shop at Jumbos Altos del Prado mall, among others.
 In Alto Prado, you can choose from several boutique hotels, such as Washington Plaza by DOT Premium.

 Riomar